farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 }, document.currentScript.src)
 ```

-An example of style resource:
+An example of a style resource:

 ```css
 body {